ibra-kdbra/Cpp_Projects/README.md

 ### [Simplesdl2_game_template](./simplesdl2_game_template)

-A template for the future game (which I'm working on).
+A template for a future game that I am currently working on.

 <div align="right">
 <a href="#projects-titles"> 📚 </a>